POWR-Solutions-Ltd/powr-statto-docs/user-guide/docs/stickers/2023-04-17-getting-started.md

 Congratulations, you have now installed and configured Statto Stickers and your ready to play!

+## 5 Steps to get sticking!

-Run the **Statto Stickers** Canvas App.
+### Step 1 - Run the **Statto Stickers** Canvas App.

+The first time you run the app you will receive 🪙 10000 coins to get you started.

 :::tip
 Save Stickers as a PWA and pin it to your task bar, in edge
 :::

-The first time you run the app you will receive 🪙 10000 coins to get you started.

-Goto to the sticker store and buy some sticker packs.
+### Step 2 - Goto to the sticker store and buy some sticker packs.

-Open the album by clicking on a team or on the link in the header.
+### Step 3 - Open the album by clicking on a team or on the link in the header.

-Click open pack and see what stickers you get!
+### Step 4 - Click open pack and see what stickers you get!

+### Step 5 - Start sticking!
+Happy Sticking!!!